 It's also harvest season, making it an ideal time to visit Les Halles de Lyon Paul Bocuse indoor market, where you can sample seasonal delicacies like roasted chestnuts and truffles alongside local specialties such as quenelles and artisanal cheeses.

-Located in the Alsace region of eastern France, Colmar is a fairy-tale town that feels like stepping into a storybook.
-Its half-timbered houses painted in pastel colors line cobblestone streets, while the charming canals of "Little Venice" reflect the medieval architecture.
+Located in eastern France, the Alsace region feels like stepping into a storybook.
+Its half-timbered houses painted in pastel colors line the cobblestone streets of villages such as Colmar, Riquewihr, and Kaysersberg, while the charming canals of Colmar’s “Little Venice” wind through one of the town’s most picturesque neighborhoods.

 September is an ideal time to visit as the summer crowds have thinned, and you can truly appreciate the town's authentic charm.
 Museums worth visiting include the Unterlinden Museum, which houses the famous Isenheim Altarpiece.
 The Bartholdi Museum tells the fascinating story of the Colmar-born designer of the Statue of Liberty.

-September offers the perfect balance - the weather is still warm enough to enjoy waterfront dining at Port des Goudes (without the crazy weekend crowds of peak season) and comfortable temperatures for walking up to Notre Dame de la Garde Cathedral for panoramic views over the Vieux-Port.
+September offers the perfect balance - the weather is still warm enough to enjoy waterfront dining at Port des Goudes near Marseille (without the crazy weekend crowds of peak season) and comfortable temperatures for walking up to Notre Dame de la Garde Cathedral for panoramic views over the Vieux-Port ('old port').

 Annecy